 Changing the blower fuse

-If you think it's the fuse, be sure to replace it with one of the same amperage.
+If you think the cause for your car heating not working is related to the blower fuse, be sure to replace it with one of the same amperage.

 The fuse may have blown due to age, or it may suggest an underlying problem.
 If the replacement fuse (of the same amperage) does not blow, you may well have identified the problem.